Stephen Sondheim: Education

-"A few painful years of struggle" followed, when Sondheim auditioned songs, lived in his father's dining room to save money, and spent time in Hollywood writing for the television series Topper.
+"A few painful years of struggle" followed, when Sondheim auditioned songs, lived in his father's dining room to save money, and spent time in Hollywood writing for the TV series Topper.
 He devoured 1940s and 1950s films, and called cinema his "basic language"; his film knowledge got him through The $64,000 Question contestant tryouts.
-Sondheim disliked movie musicals, favoring classic dramas such as Citizen Kane, The Grapes of Wrath, and A Matter of Life and Death: "Studio directors like Michael Curtiz and Raoul Walsh ... were heroes of mine.
+Sondheim disliked movie musicals, favoring films like Citizen Kane, The Grapes of Wrath and A Matter of Life and Death: "Studio directors like Michael Curtiz and Raoul Walsh ... were heroes of mine.
 They went from movie to movie to movie, and every third movie was good and every fifth movie was great.
 There wasn't any cultural pressure to make art".

-At age 22, Sondheim had finished the four shows Hammerstein requested.
 Screenwriters Julius and Philip Epstein's Front Porch in Flatbush, unproduced at the time, was being shopped around by designer and producer Lemuel Ayers.
 Ayers approached Frank Loesser and another composer; both turned him down.
 Ayers and Sondheim met as ushers at a wedding, and Ayers commissioned Sondheim for three songs for the show; Julius Epstein flew in from California and hired Sondheim, who worked with him in California for four or five months.
 After eight auditions for backers, half the money needed was raised.
 The show, retitled Saturday Night, was intended to open during the 1954–55 Broadway season, but Ayers died of leukemia in his early forties.
 The production rights transferred to his widow, Shirley, and due to her inexperience the show did not continue as planned; it opened off-Broadway in 2000.
 Sondheim later said, "I don't have any emotional reaction to Saturday Night at all—except fondness.
 It's not bad stuff for a 23-year-old.
 There are some things that embarrass me so much in the lyrics—the missed accents, the obvious jokes.
 But I decided, leave it.
 It's my baby pictures.
 You don't touch up a baby picture—you're a baby!"